-The Washington University Libraries are a powerful network of academic resources featuring 9 libraries (7 locations on the Danforth Campus, one at West Campus, one at the Medical School), vast print and electronic collections, and expert librarians whose first priority is helping students and faculty find the information they need.
+The Washington University Libraries are a powerful network of academic resources featuring 9 libraries (7 locations on the Danforth Campus, one at the West Campus, and one at the Medical School), vast print and electronic collections, and expert librarians whose first priority is helping students and faculty find the information they need.

 Explore our Collections